-10.01 Disciplinary Resignation: Any person licensed to practice law in the State of Texas shall be permitted to file a motion for resignation in lieu of Disciplinary Action discipline, in a form promulgated by the Commission, in the Supreme Court of Texas, attaching thereto his or her Texas law license and permanent State Bar membership card.

-10.02 Response of Chief Disciplinary Counsel: The Chief Disciplinary Counsel shall, within twenty days after service upon him or her of a motion for resignation in lieu of disciplineDisciplinary Action, file a response on behalf of the State Bar (acting through the Commission) stating whether the acceptance of the resignation is in the best interest of the public and the profession and setting forth a detailed statement of the Professional Misconduct with which the movant is charged.
+- 10.01.
+Disciplinary Resignation: Any person licensed to practice law in the State of Texas shall be permitted to file a motion for resignation in lieu of discipline, in a form promulgated by the Commission, in the Supreme Court of Texas, attaching thereto his or her Texas law license and permanent State Bar membership card. - 10.02.
+Response of Chief Disciplinary Counsel: The Chief Disciplinary Counsel shall, within twenty days after service upon him or her of a motion for resignation in lieu of discipline, file a response on behalf of the State Bar (acting through the Commission) stating whether the acceptance of the resignation is in the best interest of the public and the profession and setting forth a detailed statement of the Professional Misconduct with which the movant is charged.
 The movant may, within ten days after service of such response, withdraw the motion.
-If a motion to withdraw is not timely filed, the detailed statement of Professional Misconduct shall be deemed to have been conclusively established for all purposes.

-10.03 Effect of Filing: The filing of a motion for resignation in lieu of Disciplinary Action discipline does not, without the consent of Chief Disciplinary Counsel, serve to delay or abate any then pending Grievance, Complaint, Disciplinary Proceeding, Disciplinary Action or disciplinary investigation.

-10.04 Acceptance of Resignation and Notification: Any motion to resign in lieu of Disciplinary Action discipline under this part must be filed in the Supreme Court and is ineffective until and unless accepted by written order of the Supreme Court.
-The movant5; the Evidentiary Panel Chair, if anychair of the movant's Committee5; the Commission5; and the Complainant, if any, shall be notified by the Chief Disciplinary Counsel of the Court's disposition of such motion.

-10.05 Effect of Resignation: Any resignation under this part shall be treated as a disbarment for all purposes, including client notification, discontinuation of practice, and reinstatement.
+If a motion to withdraw is not timely filed, the detailed statement of Professional Misconduct shall be deemed to have been conclusively established for all purposes. - 10.03.
+Effect of Filing: The filing of a motion for resignation in lieu of discipline does not, without the consent of the Chief Disciplinary Counsel, serve to delay or abate any then pending Grievance, Complaint, Disciplinary Proceeding, Disciplinary Action or disciplinary investigation. - 10.04.
+Acceptance of Resignation and Notification: Any motion to resign in lieu of discipline under this part must be filed in the Supreme Court and is ineffective until and unless accepted by written order of the Supreme Court.
+The movant; the Evidentiary Panel Chair, if any; the Commission; and the Complainant, if any, shall be notified by the Chief Disciplinary Counsel of the Court's disposition of such motion. - 10.05.
+Effect of Resignation: Any resignation under this part shall be treated as a disbarment for all purposes, including client notification, discontinuation of practice, and reinstatement.